tosi-test/test-code/README.md

 ## Notes

 Dependencies are listed in `package.json`, but they may not be installed in this environment.
+Run `npm install` before using any scripts so that modules like `@dnd-kit/core` are available.